NoriSte/reactjsday-2019-testing-course/book/stubbing-the-backend.md

 - corner cases replication: with static responses, you can simulate (or reproduce, if you're analyzing a bug) every corner case in a while

+Pleas note an important terminology difference:

+- a stub is a static response used to "replace" the server one

+- a mock is a simplified, yet working, version of the back-end.
+It has the same APIs (from a front-end perspective) but with the minimun complexity neede to simulate the real back-end functionalities

 ### Implementing the first UI Integration test

 Until now, we have tested the registration flow and we have written a custom command to allow every test to consume the front-end with an authenticated user.
 We are going to analyze the signup flow firstly.